seyed1991/democrance/README.md

 - We can have a `Quote Schema` model to have pre-filled Quotes with details, so that users can search and choose from them.
 This table can be filled with `Fixtures`.
 - `Payment` process is not implemented.
+- using `_` in urls and ending them with `/` is not recommended, but was used for task fulfillment